-Records of incidents, investigations, hearings, meetings, Early Alert referrals, bias incident reports, and any other student conduct/behavioral record are maintained by the Office of Student Affairs for a minimum of seven (7) years as indicated below.
-If the records involve a student, the records will be maintained for a minimum of seven (7) years past the student's graduation, or, if the student leaves the College before graduation, for a minimum of seven (7) years past the date of the incident/event and in accordance with the Family Educational Rights and Privacy Act (FERPA), which protects the privacy of student education records.
-The College reserves the right to maintain, but is not required to maintain, any record it deems appropriate for a longer period.
+Records of incidents, investigations, hearings, meetings, Early Alert referrals, bias incident reports, and any other student conduct/behavioral record are maintained by the Office of Student Affairs for a minimum of ten (10) years as indicated below.
+If the records involve a student, the records will be maintained for a minimum of ten (10) years past the date of the incident/event and in accordance with the Family Educational Rights and Privacy Act (FERPA), which protects the privacy of student education records.
+The College reserves in its sole discretion, the right, but is not required, to maintain any record it deems appropriate for a longer period.
 For example, records involving a student's suspension or dismissal from the College may be kept for a longer time period.
-The College will purge any applicable records annually during the summer break period.
+The College may purge applicable records annually.